tapyu/awesome-stem-academy/CONTRIBUTING.md

 Please ensure your pull request adheres to the following guidelines:

+- **You must suggest only academical resources**.
+Technologies geared to academia (e.g., CI/CD to Data Science projects, Open-Hardware projects for signal processing, etc) are allowed, but those technologies that have no adherence with the academia must be avoided.
 - Two section levels are allowed: `## Main subject` and `### Subarea`.
 - Both the `## Main subject` and the `### Subarea` must be in [title case](https://capitalizemytitle.com/).
 - Don't create sections named `## Science`, `## Techonology`, `## Engineering`, or `## Mathematics`.
 Rather, stick with the feilds of knowledge (e.g., `## Linear Algebra`, `## Algorithm Theory`, `## Electromagnetics`, ...).